Bordeaux Wine Classifications

 ‘Bordeaux Supérieur’ red wine, often made from grapes from older vines, can be sold no earlier than July 1st of the year following the harvest (with a minimum of nine months aging), whereas Bordeaux AOC wine can be sold on January 15th after harvest.
 ‘Bordeaux Supérieur’ wines (red and sweet white wine) are generally more complex than generic Bordeaux wines (red, rose, and white); they distinguish themselves in terms of harmony, elegance, good balance, and aromatic richness – qualities that stem, among other things, from the diversity of the bio-physical environment and grape varieties, but also from the vineyard management and vinification methods.
 Bordeaux Supérieur can generally be aged for five or six years, a longer period when compared to the younger, more fruit-forward Bordeaux AOC wines, but a much shorter one than the top-end Bordeaux wines.

 More than two-thirds of Bordeaux Supérieur wines are estate-bottled.
-As a result of the impact of climate change, are now permit, in a very limited percentage of blends, the use of new hybrid grape varieties as well as Portugal’s Touriga Nacional.
+As a result of the impact of climate change, the use of new hybrid grape varieties, as well as Portugal’s Touriga Nacional, are now permitted in a very limited percentage of blends.
 White grape variety Alvarinho in Portuguese or Albariño in Spanish is permitted in the Bordeaux AOC.

 FAQ Section